 I have been writing for Asian Correspondent Since October 2009.
 After being “discovered” from my old “Living in Hong Kong” blog, I was invited to become one of the online magazine’s blogger/writer.
-I am not a prolific writer, at least in my own outrageous standards, but I am not surprised I was asked to write for AC.
+I am not a prolific writer, at least in my outrageous standards, but I am not surprised I was asked to write for AC.
 Part of the agreement I entered into is that the decent traffic to my Hong Kong blog will have to be redirected to the website.
-Fair enough, I would rather want to consolidate all visitors to one website than maintain two websites that compete against each other.
+Fair enough, I would instead want to consolidate all visitors to one site than maintain two websites that compete against each other.

 This morning, I woke up to find out that the new version of the website has rolled out.
-It looks good and quite up to what I was expecting to see.
-I like the neat placement of content, proper margins, font and color selections.
+It looks good and entirely up to what I was expecting to see.
+I like the precise placement of content, proper margins, font, and color selections.
 Since the platform uses WordPress, I am quite familiar with its strengths and weaknesses.
-I have yet to explore what other features are included but so far, the guys behind Hybrid News, the creator of Asian Corresponded did a good choice of partnering with Pallian Creative.
+I have yet to explore what other features are included, but so far, the guys behind Hybrid News, the creator of Asian Correspondent, made the right choice of partnering with Pallian Creative.